lamonteiro937/Portfolio/README.md

 </div>
 **Data Scientist @ J.P Morgan Chase (_February 2022 - November 2024_)**
 - Collaborated with product development and technology teams as the client service stakeholder to drive new platform adoption, mobilizing client service teams and utilizing Python to address migration gaps, including entitlements for 1,200+ clients.
 This initiative led to $2M in cost savings through the successful decommissioning of the legacy platform.
-- Developed a centralized repository for 2,000 fee agreements and led their migration to the cloud while engineering fee agreement digitalization using natural language modeling (NLM) in collaboration with AI team.
+- Developed a centralized repository for 2,000 fee agreements and led their migration to the cloud while engineering fee agreement digitalization using natural language modeling (NLM) via Python in collaboration with AI team.
 This initiative reduced $2M in billing errors during the first year, decreased information retrieval time, and centralized fee agreements for enhanced access and visibility.
-- Performed exploratory data analysis (EDA) on client experience ratings and applied machine learning techniques, including decision trees and random forests, to identify key factors influencing client satisfaction.
+- Performed exploratory data analysis (EDA) on client experience ratings and applied machine learning techniques, including decision trees and random forests, to identify key factors influencing client satisfaction via Python.
 This led to enhanced client experiences and a more targeted focus on specific products and services for clients.
 - Developed automations for cost-to-serve models, fund management fees, and financial reporting schedules using Python, Alteryx, and UiPath, resulting in improved client satisfaction, optimized pricing strategies, minimized risk across processes, and a reduction of 300+ hours of manual work annually.
 - Designed and deployed interactive Tableau dashboards to analyze operational costs for potential subscribed services and enhance visibility into internal and external platform usage, resulting in improved client proposal estimations, informed strategic decisions for new client acquisition, enhanced client experiences across all platforms, and growth in subscribed services.